 There is no succinct, pre-meditated definition of clean code, but like great art, you will know it when you see it—this post serves to introduce the concept and help you develop your sense as to what clean code is.
 To start, let’s say that clean code is elegant, focused, readable, and testable.

 - Conventions: A collection of techniques for naming and structuring code that generally lead to better practices.
 The better practices, in turn, improve developer productivity.
-To better illustrate what clean code looks like, and how it can benefit a developer, we’ll examine ‘normal’ code and compare that to a clean version in this post.

 - Error Handling: In many cases, dealing with errors is the root cause of code complexity.
 Using techniques for robust-yet-clean error handing supports our primary goal of increasing developer productivity.
-This post will explore error handling in greater detail.

 - Testing: The proliferation of continuous development practices has, in turn, driven interest in automated testing (a practice that I endorse greatly, as you might imagine).
 Unit tests, which are code, are an alternative means to discover the intent of the code, so keeping the test code clean supports easy modification.
-This post will demonstrate how to write clean testing code for SAPUI5.

 To summarize, bad or messy code changes can introduce unexpected errors in other areas.
 As the errors multiply, productivity will decrease, ultimately stalling the ability to rapidly fix, change, or extend a business-critical application deployed on SAP Cloud Platform.
 Clean code is easier to understand, change, and extend those applications, and better supports SAP’s customer’s business objectives.
-Stay tuned for part two.